French Revolution - Causes, Events, and Effects

 Storming of the Bastille

-3. On 5th October 1789, thousands of women from Paris marched towards the Versailles (royal palace) along few canons and small weapons.
+3. On 5th October 1789, thousands of women from Paris marched towards the Versailles (royal palace) with a few canons and small weapons.
 They demanded to take the king and royal family with them to Paris so that they could view the miserable condition of the shortage of bread.
 These women forced the king, royal family, and the French Assembly to return to Paris.
 The women were agitated and supported by revolutionaries.
 This event is known as the Women’s March on Versailles.

 8. The French Constitution of 1791 replaced the absolute monarchy with a constitutional monarchy.
 However, this constitution could not last long, and France became a republic on 21st September 1792, after abolishing the monarchy.